Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 Some issues you flag are best handled with selective tree trimming and removal planning rather than a product pass.
 Tight forks, bark inclusion, and hangers over roofs belong in a written priority list.
 Early season scheduling in New Castle and Rifle still beats the June rush if you send photos this month.

 Many mountain homes rely on caretakers who rotate through a checklist.
 A short bark addendum travels well in shared documents.
-Note gate codes, dog schedules, and whether plow piles sat on the same beds each storm.
+Note gate codes, dog schedules, and whether irrigation ran on a timer all winter.
 Those details change how we read compression near trunks and whether soil cracking is new.

 Earth-Wise Horticultural serves mountain communities with plant health care, turf care, wildfire mitigation, and tree work.
-Use this April read to turn guesswork into clear next steps.
+Use this April read to turn guesswork into clear next steps before green-up hides the details you can see today.